Manic Street Preachers: "Motown Junk" to The Holy Bible (1991–1994)

 With the help of Hall or Nothing management, the Manics signed to indie label Heavenly Records.
 The band's first single for the label, "Motown Junk", released in January 1991, gave them their first chart appearance, reaching number 94 on the UK Singles Chart.
 Their next single, "You Love Us", opened with a sample of Krzysztof Penderecki's "Threnody to the Victims of Hiroshima", and closed with a sample of Iggy Pop's "Lust for Life".
 It was during this period that the band, particularly Wire and Edwards, began to adopt an androgynous/glam rock visual aesthetic.

 On 15 May 1991, during an interview with then-NME journalist Steve Lamacq following a gig at Norwich Arts Centre, Edwards carved the phrase "4REAL" into his arm with a razor blade in a bid to prove the sincerity of the band.
 He was taken to hospital and received seventeen stitches.
 NME subsequently ran a full-page story on the incident, including an interview with Edwards on his motivations for doing it.
 A recording of the editorial meeting discussing whether or not they could publish the photo of Edwards displaying his cutting was included as a B-side on the band's 1992 charity single "Theme from M.A.S.H.
 (Suicide Is Painless)", under the title "Sleeping with the NME".
 The recording features Lamacq (the then-editor of NME), Danny Kelly, and James Brown (who went on to edit Loaded and the British version of GQ).
-As a result of their controversial behaviour, the Manics quickly became favourites of the British music press, which helped them build a dedicated following.
+As a result of their controversial behaviour, as well as their penchant for giving scathing critiques of other musicians (most infamously Wire's comments on R.E.M. singer Michael Stipe in 1992), the Manics quickly became favourites of the British music press, which helped them build a dedicated following.